THOMASELOVE/432-classes-2024/class09/README.md

 ## Announcements

 1. We're back to in-person education today at 1 PM in our usual room E321-323 Robbins Hall.
 2. I've posted a slightly revised version of the Lab 3 sketch to our Shared Drive, where I've augmented the rubric for Questions 3 and 5.
+In light of this, the TAs have had to revamp their comments a little, so I'll post the Lab 3 comments to our Shared Drive as soon as we have them completed.
 3. The [Minute Paper after Class 9](https://bit.ly/432-2024-min-09) is due Wednesday 2024-02-14 at noon.
 You'll find it at <https://bit.ly/432-2024-min-09>.
 4. A bonus question for Quiz 1 is **now** available on [Campuswire](https://campuswire.com/).
 Look for the **Quiz 1 Bonus Question: "How to be a modern scientist"** post (it's #40).
 Responses are due to [Campuswire](https://campuswire.com/) by the time the Quiz is due, which is Tuesday 2024-02-27 at noon.
 The bonus question will be worth approximately 3 points for a complete and well-written response, with some partial credit available.